Jardilou/5EOES-Embedded-Project/README.md

 cw.program_target(scope, cw.programmers.STM32FProgrammer, "../../firmware/mcu/stm32-gpio-tristate/gpio-tristate-{}.hex".format(PLATFORM))
 </pre>

+Once this is done, let us inspect what shows up on the Serial Monitor.

+#1.
+Attack Identification

 The next step is to remove the atmega328p microcontroller and to cable it like on the following schematic.